\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: CF description of the cerocene anion

 The cerocene anion, \ce{Ce(C8H8)2^-}, conveniently prepared as [\ce{Li(thf)4}][\ce{Ce(C8H8)2}],\cite{Kilimann:1994a,Walter:2009a} provides with a nice playground for testing CF models and has been already the subject to quite advanced CF treatments.\cite{Gendron:2015a, Cespedes:2017a, Gendron:2018a} The complex shows high-$D_\text{8h}$ symmetry and a Ce$^{3+}$-4f$^1$ metal center that bonds only weakly with the annulene ligands through the ($m_l=\pm2$) 4f$_\delta$ orbitals, where the subscript $\delta$ gives the nodal-pattern around the main symmetry axis.
 The GS of the complex derives 98-99\% from the $m_j=\pm\frac{1}{2}$ levels of the $^2F_{5/2}$ free-ion term, which is due to population of the 4f$_\sigma$ and 4f$_\pi$ orbitals, and 1-2\% from the $m_j=\pm\frac{1}{2}$ components of the upper $^2F_{7/2}$ manifold.
 The admixture is sufficient to influence the GS anisotropy, described by a $g$-tensor with $g_\parallel=1.123$ and $g_\perp=2.272$.\cite{Walter:2009a}

-The present SOCI//CASSCF calculation with the 4f$^1$ configuration led to $j=5/2$ Kramers doublets at 0, 591, and 1160 $\icm$.
-The values corroborate with literature data within differences in computational details, e.g. 0, 565, 1165 $\icm$ in Ref.\cite{Cespedes:2017a}, 0, 561, 1040 $\icm$ in Ref.\cite{Gendron:2015a}, and 0, 610, 1146 $\icm$ in Ref.\cite{Gendron:2018a}.
+The present CASSCF calculation for the 4f$^1$ configuration produced spin-free energies at 0 ($A_u$, f$_\sigma$), 540 ($E_{1u}$, f$_\pi$), 732 ($E_{3u}$, f$_\phi$) and 2250 ($E_{2u}$, f$_\delta$) $\icm$ (see Table \ref{tab-si:energies-casscf}).
+With SOC included, the $j=5/2$ Kramers doublets occur at 0, 591, and 1160 $\icm$, and the $j=7/2$ Kramers doublets occur at 2281, 2752, 3371 and 4146 $\icm$ (see Table \ref{tab-si:energies-casscf-so}).
+The energies for the GS manifold corroborate with literature data within differences in computational details, e.g.\ 0, 565, 1165 $\icm$ in Ref.\cite{Cespedes:2017a}, 0, 561, 1040 $\icm$ in Ref.\cite{Gendron:2015a}, and 0, 610, 1146 $\icm$ in Ref.\cite{Gendron:2018a}.
 The separation to the first excited doublets is sufficiently large in determining a quite linear behavior of the $\chi T$ magnetic susceptibility curve above 10 K, representative of second-order Zeeman interaction.
-The $j=7/2$ Kramers doublets are higher in energy and largely split by the CF interaction between 1278 and 4474 $\icm$.
 Considering the pseudo-axial symmetry of this complex, the CF potential can be expressed using only the axial ($q=0$) terms:

-The extracted CFPs in the spin-free $X=l$ basis and in the complete spin-orbit $X=j$ basis, using the present approach, are provided in Table \ref{tab:cfps-cero}, together with counterparts extracted with the \texttt{SINGLE\_ANISO} code.
+The extracted CFPs in the spin-free $X=l$ basis and in the complete spin-orbit $X=j\in{\{\tfrac{5}{2},\tfrac{7}{2}\}}$ basis, using the present approach, are provided in Table \ref{tab:cfps-cero}, together with counterparts extracted with the \texttt{SINGLE\_ANISO} code.
 In particular, it is noted that the extracted values are identical when obtained within the spin-free $X = l$ representation, regardless of the used computational approach.
 These values also remain unchanged when evaluated in the complete $j \in \{\frac{5}{2}, \frac{7}{2}\}$ manifold.
 However, deviations appear when the extraction is performed using a model truncated to the $j = \frac{5}{2}$ subspace.
 Therefore, these differing values should not be interpreted as effects arising from the chosen basis representation or from SOC; rather, they are biased results caused by truncation of the model basis set.
-Finally, one notes in Table \ref{tab:cfps-cero} that our CF model developed in the complete $j$-basis quantitatively describes the GS admixture of excited $\ket{\frac{7}{2},\pm \frac{1}{2}}$ into the $\ket{\frac{5}{2},\pm \frac{1}{2}}$ GS, and likewise the anisotropy of the $g$-tensor, supporting the experimental interpretation.\cite{Walter:2009a}